Our team constantly strive to go above and beyond to deliver expert care, advice and support.

 AWHI ORA SUPPORT WORKER

 I am a firm believer in the whakataukī, “Mā ngā mahi iti ka tutuki ngā mea nui”—through small actions, great things are achieved.
-This philosophy guides how I work alongside individuals at their own pace to improve their overall wellbeing and navigate community support services.
+This philosophy guides how I work alongside individuals, at their own pace, to improve their overall wellbeing and help them navigate community support services.
 When I’m off the clock, I’m all about making the most of island life and spending quality time with my whānau.

 Dolly Elliot